Loopring/protocols/DESIGN.md

 - Only a single account needed for all tokens that are or will be registered
 - No special handling for anything.
 Every actor in the loopring ecosystem has an account in the same tree.
 - While trading, 3 token balances are modified for a user (tokenS, tokenB, tokenF).
 Because the balances are stored in their own sub-tree, only this smaller sub-tree needs to be updated 3 times.
 The account itself is modified only a single time (the balances merkle root is stored inside the account leaf).
 The same is useful for wallets, ringmatchers and operators because these also pay/receive fees in different tokens.
 - The trading history tree is a sub-tree of the token balance.
-This may seem strange at first, but this actually is the most efficient.
+This may seem strange at first, but this is actually very efficient.
 Because the trading history is stored for tokenS, we already need to update the balance for this token, so updating the trading history only has an extra cost of updating this quite small sub-tree.
-The trading-history is not part of the account because this way we have 2^16 leafs for every token instead of 2^16 leafs for all tokens together.
+The trading-history is not part of the account because that way we'd only have 2^16 leafs for all tokens together.
 - The burned fees are stored directly in the balance of the wallet accounts.
 This way we don't have to update a separate sub-tree just for these balances.
 - No need for multiple account trees to lock accounts to a single wallet.
-The walletID stored in the account is used for this together with dual-authoring accounts that only the owner of the wallet can create.
+The walletID stored in the account is used for this together with dual-authoring accounts that only the owner of the wallet can create see [Wallets](#wallets) for more info).

 ## Account creation